jguhlin/lostruct-py/README.md

 Run 21 Aug 2020, using lostruct R git hash: 444b8c64bebdf7cdd0323e7735ccadddfc1c8989

 This generates the mds_coords.tsv that is used in the correlation comparison.
+Additionally, the existing tests cover correlation.

 # FAQ / Notes

 ## Future
 Currently the end-user is expected to save the outputs.
-But could be good to save it in a similar way to lostruct R-code.
+But would be good to save it in a similar way to lostruct R-code.
 Please open an issue if you need this.

 ## PCA, MDS, PCoA
 PCoA returns the same results as lostruct's MDS implementation (cmdscale).
 In the example Jupyter notebook you can see the correlation is R =~ 0.998.
 Some examples of other methods of clustering / looking at differences are included in the notebook.

+## Speed and Memory
+NUMBA and CyVCF2 are used for speeding up processes, and the software becomes multithreaded by default.
+The Sparse library is used to reduce memory requirements. parse_vcf function is multithreaded.
+Distance calculation is not.

+### Very Large Datasets
+The R implementation handles very large datasets in less memory.
+The problem arises with the PCoA function.
+A metric MDS using sklearn may work.
+Another alternative would be to export the data and run cmdscale in R directly.

+The sklearn MDS function differs from the scikit-bio function.

+# References

+Please see [CITATIONS](Citations.md) for additional citations (UMAP, PHATE, Medicago HapMap).